 A driving while intoxicated (DWI) conviction can cause serious, lifelong repercussions.
 It may cost you thousands of dollars while having a negative impact on your career, education, social relationships, and quality of life.
 Fighting these charges to protect your overall well-being is essential.

 However, taking on a legal case like this on your own is a bad idea, especially if it’s your first time.
-Allow a Humble DWI Lawyer from Blass Law to manage your case for you.
-We will go over your options with you and build a defense strategy that seeks to reduce or dismiss your charges.
+Allow a Humble criminal defense lawyer from Blass Law to manage your case for you.
+Attorney Jay Blass Cohen, our lead DWI lawyer, will go over your options and build a defense strategy that seeks a “not guilty” verdict.

 We Take on All Types of DWI and Related Cases in Humble, TX

 Texas has strict DWI laws, as well as a network of related laws that may apply depending on the circumstances of your case.
 Here, you could face DWI charges if an officer pulls you over and you fail a breathalyzer test, or the officer has other reasons to believe you do not have the normal use of your mental and physical faculties.

 Texas Penal Code Title 10, Chapter 49 defines drunk driving and several other related charges or enhanced charges related to DWI, which may include:

 - Intoxication assault or intoxication manslaughter